Honors

 Nomination and Selection Process:

-A subcommittee of the FECS Executive Committee will evaluate nominations and select a set of finalists for the Diversity & Inclusion (D&I) award.
+A subcommittee of the FECS Executive Committee will evaluate nominations and select a set of finalists for the award.
 The references for the finalists will then be contacted, and a second round of review will be conducted to select an awardee.

-Criteria that will be considered include: the significance and impact of D&I work by the nominee, the depth and duration of D&I work by the nominee, and the interest in ongoing or future D&I work on the part of the nominee.
-Evaluators will apply a broad and inclusive definition of D&I work.
+Criteria that will be considered include: the significance and impact of work by the nominee, the depth and duration of work by the nominee, and the interest in ongoing or future work on the part of the nominee.
+Evaluators will apply a broad definition of both education and outreach work.

-Nominations for the 2024 award are open and due June 30, 2024.
-Submit nominations here.
-Please send any questions to Andrew Seredinski, member at large of the FECS executive committee (seredinskia@wit.edu).
+Nominations for the 2026 award are open and due August 2, 2026 by 11:59 PM ET.
+Submit nominations via the application portal.
+Please send any questions to John Palmore Jr, Past Chair of the FECS executive committee (palmore@uw.edu).

 Previous Awardees